-Indie video games — those developed by small teams independently of the traditional publishing structure — are ascending in the United States.
-Credit naturally belongs to the creators, but also the simultaneous advents of crowd funding websites, online storefronts and social media platforms that have helped said creators to fund, sell and promote games on a previously impossible scale.
+Indie video games — those developed by small teams independent of the traditional publishing structure — are ascending in the United States.
+Credit naturally belongs to the creators, but also the simultaneous advents of crowdfunding websites, online storefronts and social media platforms that have helped said creators to fund, sell and promote games on a previously impossible scale.

 Indie is strong in America, and with its community’s resounding desire to become more ambitious, more innovative and more inclusive of all walks of life, it could become the dominant force its supporters believe it should be.

 By contrast, Japan’s indie scene is all but invisible.
 Japanese consumers have been slow to adopt digital distribution, making selling independent games impractical.
 The “indie” concept itself is suspect, commonly associated with amateur hobbyists, or “doujin.”

 Indie, to some Japanese gamers, is a downright dirty word, but James Mielke, an expat living in Kyoto, hopes to change that.

 To longtime video game enthusiasts, Mielke is known for his tenure as editor-in-chief of Electronic Gaming Monthly magazine and its sister website, 1UP.com.

 Before that, Mielke owned an East Village bar, worked as a DJ in a few nightclubs and spent some time as a male model.
 But he doesn’t want to talk about that.
 This is how Mielke converses, dropping surreal tidbits of former lives and former passions and moving on.
 For all of his love of retro things, he seems intensely occupied with the present.
 Anyway, we’ll catch up to Mielke in the present shortly.